ncatlab/nlab-content/pages/3916.md

 +-- {: .num_defn #RefinedCollapseMap}
 ###### Remark

-Since in the construction of def. \ref{CollapseMap} every point of $N_i X$ is associated to a particular point of $X$, the collapse map lifts to a map
+Since in the construction of remark \ref{CollapseMap} every point of $N_i X$ is associated to a particular point of $X$, the collapse map lifts to a map

 $$
   Y